magento/devdocs/guides/v2.2/cloud/configure/setup-cron-jobs.md

 mae-MAGECLOUD-3825-cron-changes
 * Starter plan–All environments including `Master`

-* Pro plan–Integration, Staging, and Production environments including `Master`
+* Pro plan–Integration, Staging, and Production environments including `Master`.

 The `.magento.app.yaml` file includes the following default crons configuration, which runs the default Magento processes specified in the Magento crontab.